acquia/blt/docs/INSTALL.md

 # BLT installation

-*Please do not clone BLT as a means of using it.
-The only reason to clone BLT is to contribute to it.
+* Do not clone BLT as a means of using it.
+The only reason to clone BLT is to contribute to it.*

 ## System requirements